theo2021/OnDA/README.md

+:ocean: OnDa
-## Online Unsupervised Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions
+## Online Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions

 Source code for "Online Unsupervised Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions", ECCV 2022.
 This is the code has been implemented to perform training and evaluation of UDA approaches in continuous scenarios.